AnisBoudj/Present/README.md

 # Present
-Lightweight Present encryption algorithm with 80 bit key.
+Lightweight encryption algorithm with 80 bit key for embeded systems with limited resources.
+Uses s-. and p-box operations .